 “And also, you know, I love having painter references because I think sometimes when you’re writing you’re sort of trying to paint these ideas into existence because I’m very visual too.
 So yeah, I don’t know.
 I know it’s a crazy title, but that’s just the title of the record.”

 Since then, Del Rey has teased two more new songs.
 One is a collaboration with Machine Gun Kelly, which the star posted a clip of on her Instagram page.
 Look, this is gonna end bad for you,” Kelly could be heard rapping on the since-deleted snippet.
 “I’m gonna go mad for you.
 I know you wanna be bad for me but I don’t wanna move too fast for you.”
-It is curently unclear whether the track will feature on ‘Norman Fucking Rockwell’.
+It is currently unclear whether the track will feature on ‘Norman Fucking Rockwell’.

 During a surprise performance at Apple’s annual event in Brooklyn last October, the star debuted another new song live.
 ‘How To Disappear’ saw her accompanied by the record’s producer Jack Antonoff on piano.
 The official audio was released days later.

 What are Lana Del Rey’s tour plans?

-We only know of one show so far – at Dublin’s Malahide Castle on June 22.
+We only know of one show in the UK so far – at Dublin’s Malahide Castle on June 22.
 Eagle-eyed fans might notice that’s the week before Glastonbury, so perhaps we’ll see Lana down at the farm too?